 CARBON NEUTRAL TRANSPORT

 The most pressing issue is the lack of an energy storage and transfer system to be able to replace IC cars and trucks.
-The present system of funding should be overhauled to allow those who are keen to develop new technology to do so before they lose interest in the subject and are no longer champions.
-Civil servants appear not to appreciate that in order the get cutting edge technology developed, monies should not be aimed at the establishment where there is a potential conflict of interest, but at those who are challenging the status quo and looking for radical changes, where civil servants and politicians do not like radical solutions.
+The present system of funding should be overhauled to allow those who are keen to develop new technology to do so before they lose interest in the subject and are no longer EV champions.
+Civil servants appear not to appreciate that in order to get cutting edge technology developed, monies should not be aimed at the establishment where there is a potential conflict of interest, but at those who are challenging the status quo and looking for radical changes, where civil servants and politicians do not like radical solutions.
 They like a nice gentle ride to be able to profit from the existing gas guzzlers.

 In 1995 the UK Department of Trade and Industry (SMART Awards) refused to seed fund an energy storage system based on cartridges, saying that there was no future for batteries in electric vehicles.
 Is it no wonder that we are now heading from the Holocene Age into the Anthropocene Age - full speed ahead.